Austin Weyand Guitar Receives 2018 Best of Brigham City Award for Guitar Instruction

 11. A smile and great attitude

 Austin is available to teach and mentor anywhere in the world through Facetime or Skype.
-He shows students concepts in person through video-link and then shares written material to students as a PDF.
+He shows students concepts in person through video-link and then shares written material to students as a PDF when applicable.
 Musical examples can also be shared as MP3s for the student to continue learning after lessons are finished.
 Contact Austin to discuss what topics you’re interested in covering.

 PAYMENT AND TEACHING POLICIES

-Arrangements can also be made for hour lessons or lessons on a sporadic basis.
+Arrangements with some students can also be made for hour lessons.

 One month’s payment is due upon scheduling (prorated if starting mid-month).
 Payment is non-refundable.
 Payment for lessons must be made by the last day of each month to guarantee your lesson time for the next month’s schedule.
 No refunds, make-ups, or credit will be issued for missed or discontinued lessons after they are scheduled.

 In months June-August you do have the option to use two vacation days without being charged or losing your lesson time.
 These vacation days must be scheduled at the time of payment.
-Unscheduled missed lessons may not count for this vacation day.
+Unscheduled missed lessons may not count for vacation days.

 Because Austin also performs for private events and concerts, he will occasionally have to cancel lessons for these performances.
 Canceled lessons will either be rescheduled or you will be given a credit for the next month.